-The Minerals Policy seeks to outline the direction for the minerals sector and chart a course forward to enable the sector to become more efficiently and effectively regulated and compliant with legislative provisions.
-The development of the Republic of Trinidad and Tobago is highly dependent on the resources from the minerals sector.
-However, it is recognized that there are significant negative impacts inherent in the activities of this sector.
-Sustainable development of the nation is crucial and sustainable consumption, allocation, and extraction of these resources are important to ensuring that there is infrastructural and economic development while maintaining availability of these resources in the future and that the environmental quality of both biotic and abiotic components are kept at the highest level of quality as possible.
+The National Minerals Policy seeks to outline the direction for the minerals sector and chart a course forward to enable the sector to become more efficiently and effectively regulated and compliant with legislative provisions.
+The development of the economy of the Republic of Trinidad and Tobago is highly dependent on mineral resources.
+However, it is recognized that there are significant negative impacts inherent in the activities of the Minerals Sector.
+Sustainable development of the nation is crucial and sustainable consumption, allocation, and extraction of these resources are important to ensuring that there is infrastructural and economic development while maintaining availability of these resources in the future and that the environmental sustainability is maintained.

-Further to this, the policy would ensure that the country is able to harness optimal value from the use of its mineral resources.
-While economic development is critical, it is this policy's objective to ensure that the sector extracts such resources in a sustainable manner and that all direct and related operations involved in the process of minerals exploration, extraction, processing, marketing, storage, transport and distribution will be done in such a manner that any negative impacts on the environment and the citizens of the country are mitigated.
+Further to this, the National Minerals Policy would ensure that the country is able to harness optimal value from the use of its mineral resources.
+While economic development is critical, it is this Policy's objective to ensure that the sector extracts such resources in a sustainable manner and that all direct and related operations involved in the process of minerals exploration, extraction, processing, marketing, storage, transport and distribution will be done in such a manner that any negative impacts on the environment and the citizens of the country are mitigated.